vaquarkhan/microservices-recipes-a-free-gitbook/PREFACE.md

 ### The Solution: The RVx Index

-The Khan Pattern introduces the RVx Index, a mathematical formula for measuring service boundary effectiveness:
+The Adaptive Granularity Strategy introduces the RVx Index, a mathematical formula for measuring service boundary effectiveness:

 ```
 RVx = (Ê^β × Ŝ) / (L̂^α + ε)